grongierisc/formation-template/README.md

         return
 ```
 ## 12.4.
+Testing

+Now we can head towards the management portal and do as before.
+Remember that our new service will execute automatically since we added an InboundAdapter to it.

+The same way we checked for the `toto.csv` we can check the `Patients.csv`

+## 12.5.
 Conclusion of the global exercise

 Through this exercise it is possible to learn and understand the creation of messages,services, processes and operation.
 We discovered how to fecth information in Python and how to execute simple task on our data.